cjdelisle/cjdns/README.md

 There's now a centralization of power over the Internet.
 Governments are unashamedly storing and reading data in transit.
 Websites such as Wikileaks are censored amid public outcry.
-Internet filtering schemes are becoming commonplace.
+Internet filtering schemes are becoming commonplace, while media companies lobby for dystopian copyright laws.

+In a truly democratic society, people should be able to communicate in private: without censorship, without tampering, and without giving access to third parties.

-Cjdns provides a network where these abuses of power are impossible; where the fundamental principles of the Internet are cryptographically protected.
+Cjdns provides a decentralized network where private communication is ubiquitous and cryptographically secured.

 ## How close is it to complete?